 - • March 2, deadline to submit exercises (better scanned or with a high-resolution picture, but you can give me originals in class or in my office until February 23; afterwards I'm travelling).
 While I encourage you to try to work out all the exercises, I will give 0.3 and 0.7 extra points to anyone who invests time in one or more exercises, respectively.
 I will not judge them according to how well done they are, it is enough to convince me that you thought about them and tried your best.

 - • March 2, I will release the solutions to the exercises.

-- • March 12-23, meetings to discuss the exercises (contact me by email from March 1 to fix some time).
+- • March 19-23, meetings to discuss the exercises (I will contact the students who gave me exercises to set some time).

 Content of the course

 The course will contain a selection of topics from the following list: